Skip to Main Content

 3. Raibmon, 26.

-• Notes need not only be used for citations.
+• Notes are not only for citations.
 Substantive, or discursive, notes expand on what is written in the text.
 They are helpful to use when you want to include important information that would otherwise interrupt your prose.
-For more information, see The Chicago Manual of Style, 14.39.
+For more information, see the Manual, 13.42.

 For an example of a paper with footnotes, see Purdue University's Online Writing Lab (OWL) website.